-No matter which side of the home buying process you’re on or how deep into your journey you are, it’s important to understand all the real estate terms and documents you’ll come across.
+No matter which side of the home buying process you’re on, it’s important to understand all the real estate terms and documents you’ll come across.

-While some people might be familiar with mortgages and contracts, one document that tends to be greeted with uncertainty is the house deed.
+While you may be familiar with mortgages and contracts, one document that tends to be greeted with uncertainty is the house deed.

 What is a house deed?
-Does a deed mean you own the house?
-This quick guide will explain what the document is, why you may need one, and what role it plays in the home buying and selling process.
+Does it prove that you own your house?
+This guide will explain what a house deed is, why you may need one, and the role it plays in the home buying and selling process.

 Table of Contents